zainmirzaaa/bot/README.md

-# bot
+# open source

-a bot that posts videos to discord every 2 weeks. flask backend + discord.py.
+the intended software is to be free to use to help users own a bot that posts nostalgic gaming clips to discord every 2 weeks for personal or groupchat use.

+# tech stack

+Python - programming langugage
+FastAPI - backend framework
+Discord.py - discord client
+Nvidia API - optional API for clip captioning
+AWS - cloud provider to store clips

 ## setup